 - The Argument from Eschatology

-We close this section with a final argument from biblical eschatology—the Bible’s teaching concerning the wrap-up of world history and the future state of the universe.
+Let me conclude this essay with a final argument from biblical eschatology: the Bible’s teaching concerning the wrap-up of world history and the future state of the universe.

 But I saw no temple in it, for the Lord God Almighty and the Lamb are its temple.
 And the city had no need of the sun or of the moon to shine on it, for the glory of God illuminated it and the Lamb was its light…They shall see His face and His name shall be on their forehead.
 And there shall be no night there: They need no lamp nor light of the sun, for the Lord God gives them light.
 And they shall reign forever and ever. —Revelation 21:23, 22:4-5

-Here, then, is yet another line of evidence favorable to radical geocentricity.
-For it is evident from Scripture that the world to come is, in several important respects, exactly like the world as it was before the fourth day of the good beginning: suspended once for all—majestic, unmoving, and immovable—in the midst of space and in the midst of God’s loving presence and watch-care.
-The only real difference is that in the future world, night (a type of spiritual darkness) has given way to perpetual day, and periodic illumination to the perpetual light of the glory of God.
-With the luminaries gone, and astronomical time abolished, the consummated Kingdom breathes an atmosphere of eternity, though time itself endures forever.
+Here, then, is yet another line of evidence favorable to cosmic geocentrism.
+For it is evident from Scripture that the world to come is, in several important respects, exactly like the world as it was before the fourth day of the good beginning: suspended once and for all—majestic, unmoving, and immovable—in the midst of space, and in the midst of God’s loving presence and watch-care.
+The only real difference is that in the future world, night (a symbol of spiritual darkness) has given way to perpetual day, and periodic illumination to the perpetual light of the glory of God.
+With the luminaries gone and astronomical time abolished, the consummated Kingdom breathes an atmosphere of eternity, though time itself endures forever.
 Thus, in biblical perspective, the “day” of the luminaries is surprisingly short and quite temporary: For just a few thousand years out of a whole eternity they shine, move, and at the last move on.
 But the Earth does not move on.
 Like God himself, it abides unmoved and immovable, forever.